grafana/k6-docs/src/data/markdown/translated-guides/en/06 Testing Guides/01 API load testing.md

 };
 ```

 But modern software is not built only based on these protocols.
 Modern infrastructure and applications rely on other API protocols to provide new capabilities or improve their performance, throughput, and reliability.

-To test the performance and capacity of these systems, the testing tool must support generating protocol-specific requests against their APIs.
+To test the performance and capacity of these systems, the testing tool should be able to generate protocol-specific requests against their APIs.

-k6 users can use (or create) [extensions](https://k6.io/docs/extensions/) to import Javascript libraries to load test other protocols in their k6 scripts.
-The list of extensions is large:
+If k6 doesn't support a protocol you need, you can use (or create) [extensions](https://k6.io/docs/extensions/).
+The list of extensions is long:

 - Avro
 - ZeroMQ
 - Ethereum
 - STOMP
 - MLLP
 - NATS
 - and [more](https://k6.io/docs/extensions/get-started/explore/).